Should I Watch..? The Accidental Husband

 What's the big deal?

 The Accidental Husband is a romantic comedy film released in 2008 and was directed by Griffin Dunne.
 It stars Uma Thurman, Jeffrey Dean Morgan, Colin Firth and Isabella Rossellini and is based on an original screenplay by Mimi Hare, Clare Naylor and Bonnie Sikowitz.
 The film follows Emma, a talk-radio host who has unexpected consequences to deal with after advising a woman to call off her relationship with firefighter Patrick.
 Due to be released in the US in 2008, it was shelved after the collapse of its distributor Yari Film Group before eventually being released straight-to-video the following year.
 Despite this, the film still made a total of $22 million and is also being considered for a Bollywood remake.
-As someone dragged to the pictures for this nonsense, I beg them to reconsider.
+As someone dragged to the pictures for this nonsense (the film did receive a theatrical release in the UK), I beg them to reconsider.

 What's it about?